catenax-ng/product-et-demonstrators/README.md

 # product-et-demonstrators

-Project has been setup with python 3.8.10
+Project has been setup with React.

 ## Include content into the website